OpenDSA/OpenDSA/RST/en/Glossary.rst

       It uses the concept of a :term:`discriminator` at each level to decide which single component of the
       :term:`multi-dimensional search key` to branch on at that level.
-      It uses a :term:`key space decomposition`, meaning that all data records in the left subtree of a node have a value on the corresponding discriminator that is less than that of the node, while all data records in the right subtree have a greater value.
+      It uses a :term:`key-space decomposition`, meaning that all data records in the left subtree of a node have a value on the corresponding discriminator that is less than that of the node, while all data records in the right subtree have a greater value.
-      The :term:`bintree` is the :term:`image space decomposition` analog of the kd tree.
+      The :term:`bintree` is the :term:`image-space decomposition`
+      analog of the kd tree.

    key